TheLacus/daggerfall-unity-mods/VibrantWind/ReadMe.txt

 Max: The highest strength of the wind, used during strong storms.
 Should be lower than one.

 - Interpolation
-Affects how the values for each climate are chosen.
+Affects how the values for each weather are chosen.
 * 0: Lerp
 A simple linear interpolation; the difference between each value is the same.
 * 1: Sinerp